About Dr. John C. Maerz

 The official stuff

-I am a Josiah Meigs Distinguished Teaching Professor and Professor of Vertebrate Ecology in the Warnell School of Forestry and Natural Resources at the University of Georgia.
+I am the Carey Distinguished Professor of Natural Resources and a Josiah Meigs Distinguished Teaching Professor of Vertebrate Ecology in the Warnell School of Forestry and Natural Resources at the University of Georgia.
 I am affiliated faculty with the Center for Integrative Conservation’s ICON Ph.D.
-Program.
+Program and adjunct faculty in the Odum School of Ecology.
 My research focuses on the effects of terrestrial and aquatic environmental change, particularly the effects of nonnative species invasions, land use, and climate on the ecology of amphibians and reptiles and other wildlife; how variation in the abundances of animals affects terrestrial and freshwater ecosystem processes; and applying ecological and evolutionary principles to develop knowledge and tools to effectively manage herpetofauna and other wildlife.
-I am a Co-PI and member of the Science Advisory Committee for the Coweeta LTER, a member of the IUCN Amphibian Specialist Group, and an Associate Editor for the Journal of Wildlife Management.
-I also chair the Society for the Study of Amphibians and Reptiles Pre-College Scholarship Committee, and I am the faculty advisor to the University of Georgia Herpetological Society.
+I was a Co-PI and member of the Science Advisory Committee for the former Coweeta LTER, and I was an Associate Editor for the Journal of Wildlife Management for 13 years (2008-2020).
+I chair the Society for the Study of Amphibians and Reptiles Pre-College Scholarship Committee and new Student Chapters Program, and I am the faculty advisor to the University of Georgia Herpetological Society.

 Teaching and Mentoring

 In 2010, I received the UGA Early Career Excellence in Undergraduate Research Mentoring Award, in 2011 I received UGA's Richard B. Russell Award for Excellence in Undergraduate Teaching, in 2015 I was inducted into the University of Georgia Teaching Academy, and in 2017 I received the Meritorious Teaching Award in Herpetology jointly awarded by the Herpetologist’s League, the Society for the Study of Amphibians and Reptiles, and the American Society of Ichthyologists and Herpetologists and I was named Josiah Meigs Distinguished Teaching Professor.
+In 2021, I received the Lamar Dodd Creative Research Award and was named the Carey Dennis and Sara Carey Distinguished Research Professor in Natural Resources.
 I also serve as the faculty advisor to the University of Georgia Ice Hockey Team.
 Go Ice Dawgs!

 For more on my research, click here.